StuartJO/ThalamicGradients/README.md

 ## Making ancillary and other preprocessed data

-I also provide ancillary data (which I define as data largely used to help plotting or assist other functions) already formatted, but if you wanted to create some of this from scratch, please run in MATLAB
+To remake all of the other data needed, you can follow the following steps

 ### Getting mouse ancillary data

-To run MakeAncillaryData.m you'll need to go and download the original flatmap [here](http://download.alleninstitute.org/publications/allen_mouse_brain_common_coordinate_framework/cortical_surface_views/ccf/annotation/flatmap_dorsal.nrrd)
+To get the data to needed to make plots for the mouse, you'll need to go and download the original mouse flatmap [here](http://download.alleninstitute.org/publications/allen_mouse_brain_common_coordinate_framework/cortical_surface_views/ccf/annotation/flatmap_dorsal.nrrd) and place in ./data/ancillary.
+You'll need to compare the values in that image to those reported by [Harris et al, 2019](https://www.nature.com/articles/s41586-019-1716-z) in Figure 1b to build up a mapping (which I have done in ./data/ancillary/FlatMapIds.xlsx)

 Then to get a nifti file of the Allen Mouse Brain Atlas, go to the [Scalable Brain Atlas](https://scalablebrainatlas.incf.org/mouse/ABA_v3#downloads) and download the [P56_Atlas.nii.gz](https://scalablebrainatlas.incf.org/templates/ABA_v3/source/P56_Atlas.nii.gz) and [P56_Annotation.nii.gz](https://scalablebrainatlas.incf.org/templates/ABA_v3/source/P56_Annotation.nii.gz) files.
 Put them in ./data/ancillary